Business Succession Planning | How To Transfer Business Ownership

 Business succession planning is defined as a series of logistical and financial decisions about who will take over your business upon retirement, death or disability.
 To write a succession plan, the first step is to identify the ideal successor to take over the business, then determine the best selling arrangement.

-You have worked hard to establish a business.As a business owner, you are always planning your next move.
-At some point, you will no longer be involved in the business.
+You have worked hard to establish a business, and as a business owner, you’re always planning your next move.
+At some point, you’ll no longer be involved in the business.
 Maybe you want to retire and walk away on a particular date.
 Perhaps you want to cede day-to-day operational control and sell your ownership interest over time.

 This last part is particularly important, as you do not want to transition into an unstable financial situation.
-Gary Altman, Esq., the founder of Altman & Associates, is also a Certified Financial Planner™.
-He and his team help you understand potential legal ramifications of business succession for you, your family, and your business.
+Our founding attorney, Gary Altman, Esq., is also a Certified Financial Planner™.
+Gary and his team help you understand potential legal and financial ramifications of business succession for you, your family, and your business.

 In order to understand how to formulate a plan for business succession, you should start considering the answers to a number of important questions, including:

 - Do you know how you are going to achieve your retirement goals?
 We help you identify a cash value for your retirement portfolio which represents a comfortable lifestyle.

 - What is your business worth today?
 You must understand the cash value of your business in the market, not what it means to you personally.
 Getting the actual valuation is the only way to understand the tax ramifications involved.